How to Choose a Christmas Tree

 bounce the stump end of the tree on the ground.
 If too many needles fall off,

-the tree.
-If it is sticky with resin, the tree was recently cut and should stand up
+tree.
+If it is sticky with resin, the tree was recently cut and should stand up well

-several choices depending on your own preference.
-The spruce has short,
+choices depending on your own preference.
+The spruce has short, sharp, four-

-sharp, four-sided needles and is usually bushier than pine.
-However, it
+sided needles and is usually bushier than pine.
+However, it doesn't hold its

-doesn't hold its needles as well as other varieties.
-The fir has flat, short
+needles as well as other varieties.
+The fir has flat, short needles and smooth

 I like to shop early for the freshest trees, even if I wont use them right away.

-your home in a bucket of water than in a sales yard.
-Upon getting your tree
+home in a bucket of water than in a sales yard.
+Upon getting your tree home,

-home, especially if you didn’t cut your own, immediately place the base in a
+especially if you didn’t cut your own, immediately place the base in a large

-large bucket of warm water.
+bucket of warm water.
 Warm water is absorbed faster than cold.
+Research has

-Research has shown that plain tap water is best for trees to last longest.
-Home
+shown that plain tap water is best for trees to last longest.
+Home concoctions

-concoctions such as bleach, aspirin, lemon-lime soda, and many preservatives
+such as bleach, aspirin, lemon-lime soda, and many preservatives may actually

-One to two inches cut off is not needed as often recommended (unless you
+to two inches cut off is not needed as often recommended (unless you need to

 When it's time to set up the tree, if you don’t do so just after buying, recut the